 - 1. First, remove the circular securing ring from the end of the shackle pin. - 2.
 Put the shackle through the steel cable "towing eye", at the end of the strain-relief on the towing-cable. - 3.
 Position the shackle over the middle towing hole (see figure above) on the StarFish, and as you do, ensure that the towing cable passes under the shackle. - 4.
 Secure and lock the shackle in place with its pin, and the circular securing ring.
-The rigged StarFish should look similar to the right-most image above.
+The rigged StarFish should look like the right-side image above.